 - Lymphatic drainage from the 14th postoperative day supports the decongestant.

-- Postoperative clinical check-ups are recommended on the 3rd postoperative day and after 1, 2 and 6 weeks as well as after 6 and 12 months.
+- The first postoperative clinical control is recommended on the 3rd postoperative day.
+More will follow after 1, 2 and 6 weeks.
+Then again after 6 and 12 months.

 - Sports, sauna, swimming as well as heavy work and sunbathing should be avoided for at least two weeks.
 6 weeks should be taboo or at least avoided.